SSRQ-SDS-FDS/__ssrq_existdb/type/__ssrq_existdb_server/man.rst

    be a multiple of the file system's page size.

-   Must *not* be larger than 32767. sync-period
+   Must *not* be larger than 32767.

+   **NB:** the database needs to be reinitialised (i.e. remove all files from data directory) if this value is changed after installation. sync-period
    Defines how often (in milliseconds) the database will flush its internal buffers to disk.
    The sync thread will interrupt normal database operation.